vscode-neovim/vscode-multi-cursor.nvim/README.md

 ## Usage

+> **Important**
+> This plugin is purely for assisting in creating multiple cursors in vscode and does not include any editing functionality.

 All examples use the default mappings.

-Firstly, this plugin is purely for assisting in creating multiple cursors in vscode and does not include any editing functionality.

-The basic usage flow is as follows: 1.
+The basic usage flow is as fllows: 1.
 Add cursors 2.
 Start editing

 ### Add selections (cursors)